darksolitaire9-hub/multiLanguage-weather-etl/README.md

 ## 🌱 Project Vision & Curiosity

 This project is a living experiment in **AI-empowered learning and hands-on technical discovery**.
-The main goal: To see how far curiosity (and AI support) can take someone in mastering and building a multi-language, robust Codespaces environment for data engineering and ETL with Python, R, Julia, Airflow, and SQLite.
+**Main goal:** To see how far curiosity (and AI support) can take someone in mastering and building a multi-language, robust Codespaces environment for data engineering and ETL with Python, R, Julia, Airflow, and SQLite.

 **This README is not final—it's my learning log, doc, and story-in-progress.**